essentialkaos/bibop/COOKBOOK.md

 ##### `output-match`

-Check output with some Regexp.
+Checks output with some Regexp.

 **Syntax:** `output-match <regexp>`